peterosterlund2/texel/doc/tbprobe.md

   maximum number of remaining pawn moves.
 This table is computed using a dynamic programming algorithm when the engine starts.

-* For a Syzygy DTZ probe a mate score bound is obtained by a look-up from the same table as in the Syzygy WDL case, but the DTZ value is used for the current position instead of assuming the largest possible DTZ value for the given tablebase class.
+* For a Syzygy DTZ probe a mate score bound is obtained by a lookup from the same table as in the Syzygy WDL case, but the DTZ value is used for the current position instead of assuming the largest possible DTZ value for the given tablebase class.